BHGC/website/content/join/index.md

 If you want to **learn to hang glide this academic year (2025/2026)**, here are the dates for our intro events:

+* Thurs Sept 11 @ 12-3pm: Chat with active hang gliding students and pilots.
+Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
+Look for the hang glider.
 * Tues Sept 16 @ 12-3pm: Chat with active hang gliding students and pilots.
 Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
 Look for the hang glider.
 * Wed Sept 17 @ 12-3pm: Chat with active hang gliding students and pilots.
 Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
 Look for the hang glider.
 * **Wed Sept 17 @ 8:00pm**, Room TBD, UC Berkeley: **SIGNUP MEETING.**